- Adaptive HTTP Streaming technologies enable distributing video efficiently via the standard HTTP infrastructure and CDNs.

 - Improvement #3: Efficient Security Implementation

-In my current company (incision.care), we are building a custom online video-on-demand platform.
+As a CTO of my previous company (incision.care), we were building a custom online video-on-demand platform.
 Consequently, I needed to dig deeper into one technology: Adaptive HTTP Streaming.
 Examples of this technology are MPEG-DASH, Apple HLS, Microsoft Smooth Streaming, and Adobe HDS.
 While they are subtle differences among these technologies, they share the same general idea: distributing video efficiently via the standard HTTP infrastructure.

 A fair amount of material exists on these technologies, covering many technical details (see references at the end of this article).
-However, when I was explaining and educating people about these technologies, I was not able to find a good explanation of the basics, general principles, as well as motivation.
+However, when I was explaining and educating people about these technologies, I could not find a good explanation of the basics, general principles, and motivation.
 In other words, while it is clear that Adaptive HTTP Streaming technologies are widely used and provide the right solution, it is not always clear what the problem is that these technologies are solving.
-With this post, I want to share my understanding of the adaptive HTTP streaming technologies and problems they are solving, complementing existing comprehensive sources with a more general overview.
+With this post, I want to share my understanding of the adaptive HTTP streaming technologies and their problems, complementing existing comprehensive sources with a more general overview.

 - segmentation of video content in smaller blocks to minimize overhead, improve user experience, and improve caching performance

 - adaptivity by having multiple channels of variable quality, to enable automatic switching among channels based on the device characteristics and network performance, and